 Jeff rarely if ever plays or talks about his acoustic guitars, but luckily there’s a video of him where he does show a couple of his acoustic guitars (check: Jeff Beck’s Rock’n’Roll Party on Amazon)

-Jeff’s Rancher has square inlays, red finish, and standard drop-in saddle, as opposed to a adjustable saddle which were common on some of the 50’s models.
+Jeff’s Rancher has square inlays, a red finish, and a standard drop-in saddle, as opposed to an adjustable saddle which was common on some of the 50’s models.

 Jeff Beck’s Guitar Amps: